-The financial statements of BAM Construction Limited (the Company) have been prepared on a going concern basis as the Directors have concluded that the Company will continue in operational existence and meet its liabilities as they fall due for at least the period of their assessment which is to 30 June 2022.
+The financial statements of BAM Construction Limited (the Company) have been prepared on a going concern basis as the Directors have concluded that the Company will continue in operational existence and meet its liabilities as they fall due for the period of their assessment which is to 30 June 2023.

-The Company has net current assets of £83.2m and net assets of £79.5m.
-The Company meets its day to day working capital requirements through the cash retained at year end (£36.6m) and through access to its other cash pooling balances held with BAM Construct UK Limited (at year end £238.9m).
-The Company does not have any bank debt or other external borrowings or facilities.
+The Company has net current assets of £91.6m and net assets of £101.6m.
+The Company meets its day to day working capital requirements through the cash held at year end of £37.0m]) and through access to its other cash pooling balances held with the Royal BAM Group.

+The Company does not have any bank debt or other external borrowings or facilities, other than leases.
 The Company is a guarantor to borrowing facilities that are held by the Company's ultimate parent entity, Royal BAM Group n.v..
 Please refer to note 16 for further details.